 The partnership has produced a Skills Investment Plan in collaboration with employers, business organisations and the county’s network of colleges, universities and other education and training providers.
 This has been designed to improve skill levels, increase the county’s workforce and assist employers, enabling the provision of skills and learning to meet the emerging needs and challenges for the county.

 Cumbria LEP wants businesses to be able to access and develop the skilled workforce they need and residents to be supported in their career progression with access to high quality employment opportunities.
-X [how many?]
-Employer panels / Employment and Skills Advisory Groups are being established to identify and articulate the skills and workforce development needs affecting key sectors in Cumbria.
+Eight employer panels / employment and skills advisory groups are being established to identify and articulate the skills and workforce development needs affecting key sectors in Cumbria.

 - Increase apprenticeships within the county from 5000 to 6000 per year.